Timi-G/community-app/README.md

   - Assumes users only need a username and email to register (no email verification or profile settings).

 - Group Permissions
-  - Only group creators can post/edit/delete in their groups.
-Assumes one user manages a group entirely.
+  - Only group creators can delete their group information.
+Assumes any user can post in a group.

 - Authentication
   - Assumes token-based auth (via DRF TokenAuth) is sufficient for login sessions.